aperofsky/seattle_mobility_rt/4_Block_Bootstrap_Mobility_vs_Rt/README.md

 ```

 *   Outputs will be saved to your `data` directory on Biowulf.
+*   If you'd like to run cross-correlation analyses individually, `sbatch` commands are listed in `block_bootstrap_sbatch_commands_spearman.txt`.
+To run `sbatch` commands, copy/paste them into your terminal window.
 *   After jobs are complete, transfer outputs to `BB_5mo_rolling_window_output_spearman/` on your local machine.
 *   Runtime: Most jobs complete within 2 hours using `swarm`.
 Jobs submitted via individual `sbatch` commands take less time (< 30 minutes).
 The above `swarm` command's memory and node specifications could be optimized to make the jobs run faster.